top of page

 1960

-During the 1960’s they hired Machiel van der Ent, trained for many years in the "old school" ways and with an excellent record of craftsmanship as their shop supervisor.
+During the 1960’s they hired Machiel van der Ent, who trained for many years in the "old school" ways and with an excellent record of craftsmanship became their shop supervisor.
 Giel, as his friends called him, had the right character and loved precision and hard work.
-As tough as he could be, the workers loved him for his passion for detail, and honesty.
+As tough as he could be, the workers loved him for his passion for detail and honesty.

-In the years that ensued, Vingerling’s built chocolate moulding machines and candy cooking equipment for all major North-West European factories.
+In the years that ensued, Vingerling’s built chocolate moulding machines and candy cooking equipment for all major North-Western European factories.

 1962

-Only a few years after Giel started at Vingerling’s, he's got an extra challenge in the form of his son Hans.
-A school dropout at the age of 15, he needed a job as well as a strong hand.
+Only a few years after Giel started at Vingerling, he's got an extra challenge in the form of his son Hans.
+A school dropout at the age of 15, who needed a job as well as a strong hand.

-Giel brought his son into the apprentice shop and taught him of precision craftsmanship, and the ways quality machine design.
+Giel brought his son into the apprentice shop and taught him the precision craftsmanship and the ways of quality machine design.

-There were conditions though.
-Hans would go to night school, and study mechanical engineering.
-Should he quit, he would lose his 35 dollar/week job.
-Going on to earn a Ph.D in mechanical engineering, before to become one of the finest machine designers in the industry.
+There were conditions though; Hans would go to night school to study mechanical engineering.
+He would lose his 35 dollar/week job should he quit.
+Going on to earn a Ph.D in mechanical engineering, before becoming one of the finest machine designers in the industry.

 1978

-Hans worked his way up and without telling his father, bought the Vingerling’s machine factory in 1978.
-Now his father worked for him, and yet they became the best of friends.
+Hans worked his way up, and without telling his father, bought the Vingerling machine factory in 1978.
+This meant that his father now worked for him, and yet they became and remained the best of friends.

 With one working on design work, while the other ran the factory, the two formed a great team, and the years that followed brought with them great equipment, along with great success.

-Old customers, familiar with the quality of Vingerling’s, put their trust in Hans' new company and orders came in at good pace.
+Old customers, familiar with the quality of Vingerling, put their trust in Hans' new company and orders came in at good pace.

 1986

-With the growing number of customers in the USA and Central- and South America, the company relocated to the USA.
+With a growing number of customers in the USA and Central and South America, the company relocated to the United States.

-In particular some of the largest companies in the industry put a lot of trust in the VDE Machines, and as a result some excellent equipment has been developed and built over the years.
+Both some of the largest companies in the industry, as well as smaller companies have put a lot of trust in VDE Machines, and as a result some excellent equipment has been developed and built over the years.

 VDE Machines